 Created and proclaimed Cardinal by the St. John Paul II in the consistory of 21 October 2003, of the Title of S. Girolamo dei Croati (St. Jerome of the Croatians).

-- Congregations: for Divine Worship and the Discipline of the Sacraments; for Catholic Education;
+- Congregation for Divine Worship and the Discipline of the Sacraments;

 - Pontifical Councils for Promoting New Evangelization.